AtomicThreadder/AtomicThreadder/README.md

 ## 4. Deterministic Code Operations

 Pasting AI-generated code directly into a complex application is inherently dangerous.
-AntiCurser secures this process by utilizing a proprietary Atomic Skeletal Hash Architecture (ASHA).
+Atomic Threadder secures this process by utilizing a proprietary Atomic Skeletal Hash Architecture (ASHA).

 * **Atomized Registry:** The entire codebase is broken down and stored in a relational database with deterministic cryptographic hashes tracking the state of every module.
 * **Automated Merging:** Because the system maintains a strict topological registry of the project, merging AI-generated code transitions from a manual, copy-paste chore into a highly automated, verifiable pipeline with rollback guarantees.